How to Fix No Sound When Recording Videos on iPhone 16

 1. Choose Stereo in Record Sound Settings

 When you record a video on the iPhone 16, Spatial Audio is automatically enabled, giving the audio a more immersive and realistic feel.
 But sometimes, a glitch in this feature can corrupt the audio in your videos.
+In fact, several users on Apple Forums have confirmed the presence of a bug related to Spatial Audio, and switching back to Stereo seems to resolve the issue.

 To resolve this issue, you can revert to the Stereo setting, which older iPhone models use to record audio.
 To do so:

 Time needed: 1 minute